-If you are new to WordPress, make sure you read our introduction to WordPress themes.
-We’ve written an in-depth article that explains what WordPress themes are and how using a theme can save web business owners time and money.
+If you are new to WordPress, make sure you read our overview of WordPress themes.
+It explains what themes are and how themes can save small business website owners time and money.

-We recommend going through the handy checklist below before attempting the upgrade process, to ensure that your update goes smoothly.
+Before updating any WordPress themes, we recommend going through the “best practices” checklist below to ensure that your update goes smoothly.

-Backing up your site before making any updates to your site is vital.
-Whenever something doesn’t go as planned, you can always restore.
+Backing up your website before making any updates to your site is vital.
+This way, if something goes wrong, you can always restore.

-If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
-Learn about a WordPress backup plugin that can fully automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+You can read about a WordPress backup plugin that can automate your site backups here:

 2. Check The Theme Update Notes

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file accompanying an update listing any new features, improvements, security fixes or important changes in the new theme version.
+Depending on the theme you are using, there may be some release notes included with an update which provides an overview of new features, improvements, bug fixes or any other changes in the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should update.